 We need your email address!
 Very occasionally we need to cancel or amend a walk at short notice,

 It has proved very useful for us to have an email distribution list for our members, so we can let you know of such changes.

 We may also on occasions let you have other information that could be helpful to you.

 This is required even if you supplied an email address when you joined Ramblers, since no permission for us to use it was given then.
 We promise to keep your details confidential, and not to share them with anyone else.
-Please supply your details here.
+Send Email.
 Thank you!